Two common ways to value commercial real estate

 Knowing those 4 things, I can then run an accurate IRR calculation.
 The properties I’ve sold have had an IRR as low as 7% and as high as 28%.
 But I calculate an IRR calculation after the property is sold, not before because there are way too many unknowns.

-If you would like to learn the specifics of how I analyze a property purchase, I would encourage you to listen to a short two-minute video presentation by clicking on this link to my website and then download for FREE my Property Investing Analysis Spreadsheet.
+If you would like to learn the specifics of how I analyze a property purchase, I would encourage you to listen to a short two-minute video presentation on my website.
+Click this link to listen to the video.
+Make sure to download the worksheet below the video for FREE.

 Give me your thoughts.
 What approach do you use to value your real estate purchases?